Uniform Sampling through the Lov\'asz Local Lemma

-Let $M$ be the resampling table so that the log of Algorithm \ref{alg:G-prs} is $\mathcal{S}$ up to round $\ell$, and $\val_{\ell+1}=\val$.
+Let $M$ be the resampling table so that the log of Algorithm \ref{ALG:G-PRS} is $\mathcal{S}$ up to round $\ell$, and $\val_{\ell+1}=\val$.
 Indeed, since we only care about events up to round $\ell+1$, we may truncate the table so that $M=\{X_{i,j} \mid 1\le i\le n,\;\; 1\le j\le j_{i,\ell+1}\}$.
 Let $M'=\{X_{i,j}'\;\vert\; 1\le i\le n,\;\; 1\le j\le j_{i,\ell+1}\}$ be another table where $X_{i,j}'=X_{i,j}$ if $j<j_{i,\ell+1}$ for any $i\in[n]$, and $\val'=(\rt{X'}{\ell+1}:1\leq i\leq n)$ is a valid assignment.
 In other words, we only change the last assignment $(\rt{X}{\ell+1}:1\leq i\leq n)$ to another valid assignment.
 We will use $\val'_t=(\rt{X'}{t})$ to denote the active elements of the second resampling table at time~$t$; thus $\val'=\val'_{\ell+1}$.

-The lemma follows if Algorithm \ref{alg:G-prs} running on $M'$ generates the same log $\mathcal{S}$ up to round $\ell$, since, if this is the case, then conditioned on the log $\mathcal{S}$, every possible table $M$ where $\val_{\ell+1}=\val$ is one-to-one correspondence with another table~$M'$ where $\val_{\ell+1}'=\val'$.
-Hence the probability of getting $\val$ is proportional to its weight in the product distribution.
+The lemma follows if Algorithm \ref{ALG:G-PRS} running on $M'$ generates the same log $\mathcal{S}$ up to round $\ell$, since, if this is the case, then conditioned on the log $\mathcal{S}$, every possible table $M$ where $\val_{\ell+1}=\val$ is one-to-one correspondence with another table~$M'$ where $\val_{\ell+1}'=\val'$.
+Hence the probability of getting $\val$ is proportional to its weight under $\mu(\cdot)$.